 - “What would your best friend want to change about you?”: A question based on the candidate’s character can give you an understanding of what that person is like, and can also tell you about the candidate's own self-awareness, and how they reflect on themselves.
 Plus, you’ll be able to see if their personality matches your company’s culture and how they might fit into your team.

 - "Can you tell me about a specific time when you over-achieved in your job?": When evaluating the answer look for examples of the candidate using the word ‘I’ over ‘we’ and also ask how they knew they’d over-achieved.

-Asking these questions can help you see how a candidate interacts with people, and how they might behave in a work environment.
+One of the biggest challenges in the hiring process is teasing out the details of a candidates competencies and personality attributes that will help establish their suitability for the role.
+Asking these recommended questions at the job interview can help determine how the potential employee interacts with people, and how they might behave in a work environment.
 The ability to learn and change is crucial in today’s market, so if your candidate display’s these traits in the interview they might just be the right person for your company.

 Looking for more interview advice?
 You can take a look at our other resources for Hiring Managers here.